dev-french/dev-french/README.md

 ###

 ```
-✉️  You can contact me at aiss.ghed@gmail.com
+✉️  You can contact me at dev_french@proton.me
 ```